October 4, 2023

 Holidays can be challenging for those who want to maintain their weight.
 Don’t let available holiday treats detract from overall healthy eating goals – yours or your patients!

-AAPA asked several of the PA Foundation’s Nutrition Outreach Fellows to share their best tips and tactics for themselves or for patients including those with type 2 diabetes.
-This Fall the Nutrition Outreach Fellows participated in virtual training that prepared them to deliver nutrition education to community groups and healthcare peers.
+AAPA asked several of the previous PA Foundation’s Nutrition Outreach Fellows to share their best tips and tactics for themselves or for patients including those with type 2 diabetes.
+They participated in virtual training that prepared them to deliver nutrition education to community groups and healthcare peers.
 Training focused on the role of nutrition in overall health, management of type 2 diabetes, healthy aging and Enhanced Recovery After Surgery.

 Here is the best holiday eating advice from Karey Davis, PA-C, New Castle, Indiana; Nicole Fox, PA-C, Moab, Utah; and Stephen Cohen, MD, PA-C, Miami, Florida.

 How do you generally counsel patients to manage holiday eating opportunities?

 Davis: I advise patients to enjoy foods in moderation.
 I never tell a patient they cannot ever eat something they enjoy, or it seems they desire to overeat it.
 I never talk about “good foods” or “bad foods” but more about “sometimes foods” and “all the time foods.”
 For example, “sometimes foods” include processed foods with little nutritional benefit, sugary foods, desserts, high calorie drinks, and foods that contain empty calories.
 “All the time foods” include fruits, vegetables, whole grains, and lean meats/dairy.